-Patients have reported side-effects when taking CBD and other cannabis-based treatments.
+Patients have reported side-effects when taking CBD.
 Some of those reported were drowsiness, diarrhoea, reduced appetite and fatigue.
-Side-effects occur in around 1 in 3 people taking CBD.
+Side-effects happen in around 1 in 3 people taking CBD.

 What we don’t know:

-Most studies have looked at cannabis-based treatments as an ‘add-on’ therapy for people who are already taking a number of epilepsy medicines.
-This means we don’t know if cannabis-based treatments work when taken on their own.
+Most studies have looked at medical cannabis as an ‘add-on’ therapy for people who are already taking a number of epilepsy medicines.
+This means we don’t know if medical cannabis works when taken on its own.

-There haven’t been any studies comparing cannabis-based treatments with other medicines already licensed for treating epilepsy.
-So we don’t know if cannabis-based treatments are more or less effective than other epilepsy treatments.
-Neither do we know if they are more or less safe than other epilepsy treatments.
+There haven’t been any studies comparing medical cannabis with other medicines already licensed for treating epilepsy.
+So we don’t know if medical cannabis is more or less effective than other epilepsy treatments.
+Neither do we know if it is more or less safe than other epilepsy treatments.

 There’s also not enough evidence yet to say if products containing both CBD and THC are safe or effective.
 Neither is there evidence to say if the THC component is of any additional benefit.
 We do know, however, that THC does have a risk of additional side-effects.

-As most studies have focused on children with specific types of hard-to-treat epilepsy, there’s not enough evidence to say if cannabis-based treatments are useful for other people with epilepsy.
+As most studies have focused on children with specific types of hard-to-treat epilepsy, there’s not enough evidence to say if medical cannabis is useful for other people with epilepsy.

 Most studies have used highly-regulated, ‘pharmaceutical grade’ CBD under medical supervision.
 We don’t know if unregulated CBD products (for example those available in health food shops) are safe or effective.

-Where can I read more about cannabis-based treatments and epilepsy?
+Where can I read more about medical cannabis and epilepsy?

 If you would like to see this information with references, visit the Advice and Information references section of our website or contact our Epilepsy Action freephone helpline on 0808 800 5050.

-Epilepsy Action would like to thank Professor Hannah Cock, professor of epilepsy and medical education and consultant neurologist at St George’s University Hospitals, for reviewing this information.
+Epilepsy Action would like to thank Professor Hannah Cock, professor of epilepsy and medical education and consultant neurologist at St George’s University Hospitals, for her contribution.